 In the past, three large warehouse-like storage facilities stood on top of the wind cave.
 Each featured shelves built into the mud covered walls where silkworm eggs, placed into wooden boxes, could be stored.
 Unfortunately, these warehouses did not stand the test of time, and visitors to Arafune Cold Storage can currently only see the facilities' ruined foundations.
 Guides are present at the site to provide visitors with explanations in Japanese.

 If arriving by shuttle bus or taxi, visitors will be dropped off just a short walk away from the Arafune Cold Storage.
 However, visitors arriving by car note that the closest parking lot is located rather far away from the storage.
 It is about a 10-15 minute walk downhill along a paved road through the forest from the parking lot to the storage; and since the road is rather steep, the ascent back to the parking lot is likely to take considerably longer.
+Upon arriving, there is the option of a short informational tour of the area for no additional fee.
+Explanations are in Japanese only.

 The Arafune Cold Storage is located deep in the mountains and difficult to access, especially if you travel by public transportation.
 It cannot be accessed, at all, during the winter from December to March.